browserengineering/book/book/invalidation.md

 a few frames' delay is distracting.
 But editing changes the HTML tree and therefore requires changing the layout tree to reflect new text.
-Currently, that forces our browser to rebuild the layout tree from scratch, which can take multiple frames on complex pages like this one.
-Try, for example, typing into this input box:
+Currently, that forces our browser to rebuild the layout tree from scratch, which can drop multiple frames on complex pages like this one.
+Try, for example, typing into this input box in our toy browser:

 <input style="width:100%"/>